Heathkit DX-60B

 BOP “J” and “K” on the inside front apron.
 The corner is a bit crowded with the connections to the Function switch and DRIVE level control pot (25K 5 watt).
 The POWER ON neon lamp is visible directly below the MIC socket.
 The Gray and Green meter wires are routed through the small rubber grommet “B” to the top of the chassis.

-Each BOP wire connection was fully tested with an analog ohmmeter to ensure the connections were as documented in the Spread Sheet.
+Each BOP wire connection was fully tested with an analog ohmmeter to ensure the connections were as in the manual’s wiring steps.
 All wires used in the wiring harness are new 22awg solid copper wires.
 The DX-60B capacitor kit from Hayseedhamfest.com arrived and was installed.
 I purchased the complete assembly manual from w7fg.com to assemble the DX-60B.
 There were some steps that were already completed so those were checked then assembly continued on with the next set of steps.

 ===============================================================================